FrHassan/Assessing-DDD-based-Microservices-Architectures/Microservices-Projects/Pitstop - Garage Management System/README.md

 ## Proposed architecture

-In this section involves proposing refactoring actions to reduce the degree of Design-Time coupling in the architecture.
+This section involves proposing refactoring actions to reduce the degree of Design-Time coupling in the architecture.
 The proposed architecture is illustrated in the following Figures.

 <p align="center">
  <img src="Pitstop new prop archi graph metrics/Pitstop prop archi associated graph.png" width="70%">